-Congratulations on the birth of your baby and on behalf of all the staff here we would like to welcome you to the Frimley Park NHS Foundation Trust Maternity Ward.
-We hope this leaflet will provide some practical information in your postnatal period, however, if you have any questions or queries please do not hesitate to ask a midwife or maternity care assistant who will be able to help.
+Congratulations on the birth of your baby and on behalf of all the staff here we would like to welcome you to the Frimley Park Hospital Maternity Ward.
+We hope this booklet will provide some practical information in your postnatal period, however, if you have any questions or queries please do not hesitate to ask a midwife or maternity care assistant who will be able to help.